 The fixed and variable rate reimbursement – the fair approach

-This stipend plus mileage rate approach can take many forms, but the most cost-effective and fairest version is the fixed and variable rate reimbursement, also known as FAVR.
+This stipend-plus-mileage-rate approach can take many forms, but the most cost-effective and fairest version is the fixed and variable rate reimbursement, also known as FAVR.
 The key distinction for FAVR is that vehicle reimbursements are based on a standard vehicle across employees, rather than a standard mileage rate.
-This way, the company isn't subsidizing an employee's choice to drive an expensive vehicle, and the company also isn't benefiting from an employee's choice to drive a hybrid.
+Vehicle standardization rather than rate standardization is the more equitable approach.
+(Here's why.)

 To learn more about how FAVR works and why it is the most adaptable vehicle reimbursement approach in these unpredictable times, read our ultimate guide to FAVR reimbursement by clicking the link below.